steven-halla/casino_hell/README.md

 no need to tell player how much gold and exp they gain , not like they going to read it, they can alwasy check menu if player levels up in battle we could have a special screen pop up or perhaps eject player from battle?

+I need to do the hotel room, and let the player equip items and magic spells

+There is a bug:
+after winning coin flip you are stuck till you talk one last time.